emilybache/GildedRose-Refactoring-Kata/CONTRIBUTING.md

 Contributing to Gilded Rose Refactoring Kata
 ======

-More translations are most welcome!
-I'm very open for pull requests that translate the starting position into additional languages.
-However, please do **not** open a pull request with your solution!
-It can be a bit confusing since GitHub encourages you to do so!
-Please only send me pull requests if you have a correction or improvement to the starting position.
-You don't want to spoil the fun of doing the exercise for other people!
+Although in principle I welcome contributions that improve this exercise, in practice I have been swamped with too many spurious pull requests so I have closed the repository to contributions from people who have not previously had contributions accepted.

+If you would like to send me a correction or improvement to the starting position then I hope you will be able to find another forum to get in touch so we can arrange how to do that.
+Look for me - Emily Bache - on social media and/or via the [Samman Society](https://sammancoaching.org/).

 # Translating this code